vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/timeline.md

 ## Set Timeline title

-We allow you to customize the top text of the timeline, you can configure it through `themeConfig.blog.timeline`.
+We allow you to customize the top text of the timeline, you can configure it through `blog.timeline` in theme options.

 ## Sidebar